ntreimer/jquery-salary-calculator/README.md

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?
-I created a form that collects employee information, calculates their monthly costs, and adds their information to a table.
-The program can also identify which monthly costs are exceeding $20,000.

-(stretch)
-If an employee is deleted from the table, the total spend on salaries is updated.

-Checklist
+This application records employee salaries and adds salaries up to report monthly costs.

-[x] Make input fields for employee first name, last name, ID number, job title, and annual salary
+An input form collects _employee first name, last name, ID number, job title, annual salary_.

-[x] Make a submit button that collects the information

-[x] Submit button stores the information i.e. pushes into an array

-[x] Write a function that calculates the monthly costs from employee information

-[x] Append the employee info to table on DOM

-[x] Append the calculated cost to DOM

-[x] Add red background color to monthly cost if monthly cost exceeds $20,000
+The 'Submit' button collects the form information, stores the information to calculate monthly costs, appends information to the DOM and clears the input fields.
+Using the stored information,  monthly costs are calculated and appended to the DOM.
+If the total monthly cost exceeds $20,000, a red background color behind the total monthly cost indicates excess.

-[x] Create a delete button that removes row from DOM
+The delete button removes an employee from the DOM.

-STRETCH Checklist

-[ ] Identify which row is being removed

-[ ] Adjust total for removed salary

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+## Technologies Used
+- HTML/CSS
+- JavaScript
+- jQuery